GED Program Information in Alaska

 The Alaska Department of Labor and Workforce Development website (www.ajcn.state.ak.us) offers detailed information on testing schedules, authorized testing centers and the time of day the exam can be taken.

 The GED exam is composed of four section tests in mathematical reasoning, science, social studies and reasoning through language arts.
 The total passing score on the GED in Alaska must be at least 600, and no one test can have a lower score than 150.
-There is no waiting period required for those who need to retake the GED test in Alaska.
+There is no waiting period required for those who need to retake a test section or sections in Alaska except for a 60-day wait after three attempts.
 Here is a breakdown of the topics students can expect on the GED exam:

 The mathematical reasoning test covers both quantitative and algebraic problem solving.
 The test is divided in two parts, with only one part allowing the use of a calculator.
 The entire test must be completed in 90 minutes.

 Questions on the science test are based on the test-taker's ability to comprehend earth and space sciences, life sciences and physical sciences.
 Examinees are given 75 minutes to complete all questions.

 The social studies module tests the examinee's ability to comprehend social studies theory in geography, civics, government, economics and U.S. history.
 All questions must be completed in 90 minutes, and the test includes extended response passages.